ej0cl6/TextEE/README.md

 - 10+ implemented event extraction approaches published in recent years.
 - Comprehensive reevaluation results for future references.

-Please check mroe details our paper [A Reevaluation of Event Extraction: Past, Present, and Future Challenges](https://arxiv.org/abs/2311.09562).
+Please check mroe details our paper [TextEE: Benchmark, Reevaluation, Reflections, and Future Challenges in Event Extraction](https://arxiv.org/abs/2311.09562).
 We will keep adding new datasets and new models!

 ## Updates

+- **[2024/02/23]** TextEE supports the CEDAR approach now!
-- **[2023/12/26]** TextEE support three more datasets: MLEE, Genia2011, Genia2013!
+- **[2023/12/26]** TextEE supports three more datasets: MLEE, Genia2011, Genia2013!
 - **[2023/11/15]** We release TextEE, a framework for reevaluation and benchmark for event extraction.
 Feel free to contact us (khhuang@illinois.edu) if you want to contribute your models or datasets!

 ## Supported Datasets